Qualis/www-qual-is/_posts/science-and-religion.md

 Science extended this perception with instruments: **microscopes, telescopes, sensors, particle detectors**.
 Each invention becoming a new artificial sense organ, creating new ways of perceiving and thus new "truths".

 But these are still **interfaces, not reality itself**.
-Donald Hoffman's *Interface Theory of Perception (ITP)* argues that perception is like a desktop: icons that hide complexity and enable action.
-The microscope shows us a bacterium, not reality "as it is".
-While representationalist theories like ITP posit hidden realities behind our perceptions, this framing itself represents a particular way of understanding our relationship to the world.
+Donald Hoffman's *Interface Theory of Perception (ITP)* argues that perception functions like a desktop: icons that hide complexity yet guide action.
+Hoffman explicitly rejects the idea that perception represents the underlying world; the icons are evolutionary shortcuts that deliver fitness, not ontology.
+The microscope shows us a bacterium, not reality "as it is."
+Whether or not one accepts ITP's game-theoretic proofs, the theory dramatizes how strongly mediated our contact with the world remains, offering one lens among many for thinking about disclosure.

 Heidegger offers a different approach: truth (*aletheia*) is always unconcealment within a horizon, not correspondence to a hidden reality.
 Though he would resist framing scientific instruments as "enhanced sense organs", preferring to see them as different modes of world-disclosure, an insight remains: our technological tools reshape what can appear as real.
 They extend our horizon of unconcealment, but they do not dissolve its limits.
-What we call "truth" is simply what shows itself given our current modes of disclosure—whether we understand this through the lens of filtered interfaces or phenomenological unconcealment.
+What we call "truth" is simply what shows itself given our current modes of disclosure; whether we understand this through the lens of filtered interfaces or phenomenological unconcealment.

 Extended perception alone doesn't explain science's authority.
 That requires understanding both how science validates knowledge through method and how institutions maintain that validation.

 ## The Ritual of Method

 Religion has rituals: prayers, sacraments, ceremonies.
-Science, too, has a ritual of its own: the **scientific method**.
+Science, too, relies on ritualized practices: hypothesis formation, measurement, replication (that we shorthand as **the scientific method**).

+Of course, philosophers of science from Helen Longino to Paul Feyerabend have shown there is no single liturgy.
+Different fields mobilize different mixtures of modeling, simulation, experiment, and observation; methodological pluralism is the rule, not the exception.
+Yet that very pluralism is cultivated and policed through shared routines, textbooks, review panels, and training pipelines.
+The ritual metaphor therefore lands not because science is monolithic, but because every specialty develops its own patterned choreography for deciding what counts.

-Hypothesize, test, measure, replicate.
-This is how science decides truth.
-But what if we had **an infinite sample size**?
+Still, imagine we had **an infinite sample size**.
 Would we discover that our sense organs and instruments are themselves flawed, embedding error we never previously saw?

 If that is the case, the ritual does not reveal timeless truth, only a provisional one.
 What was once taken as truth, Newtonian mechanics, was later revised by Einstein, and then by quantum mechanics.
 Each new paradigm does not eliminate error, but offers a new framework for containing it.